 Five Principles for Responsible Outdoor Lighting

-If light is deemed useful and necessary, follow these guidelines to prevent, or when that’s not possible, minimize light pollution:
+If light is deemed useful and necessary, follow these guidelines to prevent, or when that’s not possible, minimize light pollution.

-USEFUL – All light should have a clear purpose.
+All light should have a clear purpose

-Before installing or replacing a light, determine if light is needed.
+Before installing or replacing a light, determine whether light is needed.
 Consider how the use of light will impact the area, including wildlife and the environment.
 Consider using reflective paints or self-luminous markers for signs, curbs, and steps to reduce the need for permanently installed outdoor lighting.

 Use shielding and careful aiming to target the direction of the light beam so that it points downward and does not spill beyond where it is needed.